krnmin/450-Project-1/README.md

 # 450-Project-1
-# SQL to create and access a simple library using JDBC.
+# SQL to create and access a simple library